telerik/teststudio-docs/docs/features/elements-explorer/elements-find-expression.md

 ### Conditions to Fall Back to Find Elements by Image

 The test execution flow remains unchanged.
-The enhancement is that when an element fails to be located on page with its find expression within the set [Elements Timeout](/general-information/test-execution/quick-execution#execution-timeouts), Test Studio automatically falls back to the element image search and continue as expected if the element is found by the predefined image.
+The enhancement is that when an element fails to be located on page with its find expression within the set [Elements Timeout](/general-information/test-execution/quick-execution#execution-timeouts), Test Studio automatically falls back to the element image search and continues as expected if the element is found using the predefined image.
 The execution results contain warning that the element's find expression didn't match any element on page and it was found by image.

 ### Modifying the Predefined Image